Sara Wheeler: Biography

-Sara Wheeler was brought up in Bristol, England, and studied Classics and Modern Languages at Brasenose College, University of Oxford.
+Sara Wheeler was born and brought up in Bristol, England, and studied Classics and Modern Languages at Brasenose College, University of Oxford.
 After writing about her travels on the Greek island of Euboea and in Chile, she was accepted by the US National Science Foundation as their first female writer-in-residence at the South Pole, and spent seven months in Antarctica.

-In her resultant book Terra Incognita: Travels in Antarctica, she mentioned sleeping in the captain’s bunk in Scott's Hut.
-Whilst in Antarctica she read The Worst Journey in the World, an account of the Terra Nova Expedition, and she later wrote a biography of its author, Apsley Cherry-Garrard.
+In her resultant book, Terra Incognita: Travels in Antarctica, she mentioned sleeping in the captain's bunk in Scott's Hut.
+While in Antarctica, Wheeler read The Worst Journey in the World, an account of the Terra Nova Expedition, and she later wrote a biography of its author, Apsley Cherry-Garrard.

-In 1999 she was elected a Fellow of the Royal Society of Literature.
-From 2005 to 2009 she served as Trustee of the London Library.
+In 1999, Wheeler was elected a Fellow of the Royal Society of Literature.
+From 2005 to 2009, she served as Trustee of the London Library.

 She was frequently abroad for two years, travelled to Russia, Alaska, Greenland, Canada and North Norway to write her book The Magnetic North: Travels in the Arctic.
 A journalist at the Daily Telegraph in the UK called it a "snowstorm of historical, geographical and anthropological facts".

-In a 2012 BBC Radio 4 series: To Strive and Seek, she told the personal stories of five various members of the Terra Nova Expedition.
+In a 2012 BBC Radio 4 series titled To Strive and Seek, she told the personal stories of five members of the Terra Nova Expedition.

 O My America!: Second Acts in a New World records the lives of women who travelled to America in the first half of the 19th century: Fanny Trollope, Fanny Kemble, Harriet Martineau, Rebecca Burlend, Isabella Bird, and Catherine Hubback, and the author's travels in pursuit of them.

 In 2023, Wheeler published Glowing Still, a collection of essays based on her travels, and her reflections on how the world has changed in her lifetime.